 I am stranded in my bedroom while a teeny little mouse runs riot downstairs.

 Housekeepers, the time has come: I need to borrow a husband.
-Please send a big, burly one round as soon as possible or it will have to be gin and Valium to see me through the night.
+Please send a big, burly one round as soon as possible or it will have to be gin and valium to see me throught the night.

 Somebody knock me out.